Krarilotus/Ascension/bootstrapTutorial.md

+# Bootstrap Tutorial

+Made for v1.9.5 of the setup.

 The tutorial assumes that the reader has at least basic knowledge of the vanilla game.

 The tutorial also assumes that the official setup with it's default settings is being played.